biell/alti-server/README.md

     The long names of `center`, `horizontal`, and `vertical` are also allowed.

 ## Custom Awards
+At the end of a game, give out additional awards.
+Awards are only given if there are enough human players to make them not pointless, and only if a human player is deserving of the award.
+Providing custom awards can be disabled with the `awards` server option.
+They are on by default, and are defined as such:

   * **Training Wheels Award**<br>
     This award goes to the player who crashes the most.